Pioneers Of Veganism

 She is also highly demanded as a speaker and instructor to spread knowledge and advocate veganism as a kind and moral alternative.

-Melanie Joy's writings have significantly influenced the development of the vegan movement, encouraging people to consider the underlying ideologies of their dietary preferences and promoting empathy and compassion for all living things.
+Melanie Joy's writings have significantly influenced the development of the vegan movement.
+They encourage people to consider the underlying ideologies of their dietary preferences and promote empathy and compassion for all living things.

 Dr. T. Colin Campbell (1934-present)